-Program Title: Barbering Career Certificate Program Number: I120402 cted Barber - 333 Hours - SOC Code 39-5011 01.0 Demonstrate safe, sanitary and efficient work practices. - The student will be able to: 01.01 Observe and apply sanitation and shop safety rules and practices in all skill procedures.
+Program Title: Barbering Career Certificate Program Number: I120403 r 1A - 320 Hours - SOC Code 39-5011 01.0 Demonstrate safe, sanitary and efficient work practices. - The student will be able to: 01.01 Observe and apply sanitation and shop safety rules and practices in all skill procedures.
 01.02 Set up and operate equipment and utilize materials.
-01.03 Clean and maintain implements and equipment.
-01.04 Demonstrate professional ethics with clients and co-workers.
-01.05 Analyze and recognize hair, skin and scalp conditions.
-01.06 Analyze hair, skin and scalp products using pH scale.
-01.07 Identify the histology of skin and hair.
-01.08 Exhibit professional occupational skills.
-01.09 Determine the need for and perform corrective services.
+01.03 Analyze and recognize hair, skin and scalp conditions.
+01.04 Analyze hair, skin and scalp products using pH scale.
+01.05 Identify the histology of skin and hair.
+01.06 Exhibit professional occupational skills.
 02.0 Identify and perform shampoo/hair conditioners and scalp treatment. - The student will be able to: 02.01 Prepare the client for service.
 02.02 Analyze and recognize hair and scalp condition.
-02.03 Select and recommend appropriate professional products.
-02.04 Apply shampoo and manipulate to cleanse hair and scalp.
-02.05 Rinse shampoo thoroughly from hair and scalp.
-02.06 Select professional products, understand the importance of professional product recommendations and product use.
-02.07 Apply treatment or conditioner according to manufacturer's directions.

-2.08 Perform scalp manipulation, if required.
-2.09 Set up and operate electrical equipment as required (high frequency currents, ultra violet or infrared).
-03.0 dentify and perform trimming/shaping of hair (cutting) with scissor, clipper, and razor. - The student will be able to: 3.01 Prepare the client and determine needs and desires (consultation).
-3.02 Select and utilize hair cutting implements and techniques (shears, razor, clippers, texturizing implements).
-3.03 Section hair and proceed with wet or dry hair cut utilizing all elevations (solid form, graduated, layered, over-directed) and combinations with or without blends.
-3.04 Edge and clean neckline with razor, clipper, or shears.
-3.05 Check completed cut.
-3.06 Sanitize cutting implements using universal sanitation procedures.
+02.03 Apply shampoo and manipulate to cleanse hair and scalp, then rinse.
+02.04 Select professional products, understand the importance of professional product recommendations and product use.
+02.05 Apply treatment or conditioner according to manufacturer's directions.
+02.06 Set up and operate electrical equipment as required (high frequency currents, ultra violet or infrared).
+03.0 Identify and perform trimming/shaping of hair (cutting) with scissor, clipper, and razor. - The student will be able to: 03.01 Prepare the client and determine needs and desires (consultation).
+03.02 Select and utilize hair cutting implements and techniques (shears, razor, clippers, texturizing implements).
+03.03 Section hair and proceed with wet or dry hair cut utilizing all elevations (solid form, graduated, layered, over-directed) and combinations with or without blends.

+03.04 Edge and clean neckline with razor, clipper, or shears.

+03.05 Check completed cut.

+03.06 Sanitize cutting implements using universal sanitation procedures.